saucepoint/solwiss-tournament/README.md

 *Created with [foundry](https://book.getfoundry.sh)*

 ## This is a **reference implementation** with stuff still being worked on:
-* Factory Contract, spins up new tournaments with ease

 * Permissioned functions.
 Current functions are unprotected.
 Eventually only 'tournament organizers' will have permission to run matches